 Directors are entitled to remuneration out of the funds of the Company but the remuneration of the Non-Executive Directors (NED) may not exceed in any year the amount fixed by the Company in general meeting for that purpose.
 The aggregate remuneration of the NED's has been fixed at a maximum of \$250,000 per annum to be apportioned among the NED's in such a manner as the Board determines.
-Directors are also entitled to be paid reasonable accommodation and other expenses incurred in consequence of their attendance at Board meetings and otherwise in the execution of their duties as Directors.
+Directors are also entitled to be paid reasonable travelling, accommodation and other expenses incurred in consequence of their attendance at Board meetings and otherwise in the execution of their duties as Directors.

-The Board resolved from 1 July 2017 to alter Directors fees to \$60,000 p.a. for all Non-Executive Directors including the Chairman, with no additional payments for Chairing Board Committee's.
+The Board resolved from 22 February 2018 to set Directors fees at \$60,000 p.a. for all Non-Executive Directors including the Chairman, with no additional payments for Chairing Board Committee's.